Jeremy Pruitt: 2020 season

 Due to the COVID-19 pandemic, Tennessee's 2020 season was cut to an All-SEC, ten-game season beginning on September 26.
 The Volunteers started the 2020 season ranked #16 in the AP Poll.
 The team got off to a 2–0 start with victories over South Carolina and Missouri.
 Tennessee rose to #14 in the AP Poll and faced off against #3 Georgia.
 Tennessee led 21–17 at the half before giving up 27 unanswered in the second half to fall 44–21.
 The next week marked a lowlight for the Tennessee program, suffering a home loss to Kentucky for the first time in 36 years.
 Tennessee gave up back-to-back pick sixes by Jarrett Guarantano in the second quarter to begin a 34–7 blowout.
 The 27-point loss marked the worst defeat in the series for Tennessee since Kentucky won 27–0 in 1935.
 Tennessee dropped their next four games before getting a 42–17 victory over Vanderbilt.
 The four-game losing streak saw Pruitt try to find answers to inconsistent quarterback play by constantly switching players out at the position.
 Tennessee shifted through four different quarterbacks towards the end of the season.
 Tennessee dropped the last game of the season, a 34–13 setback to #5 Texas A&M to finish 3–7.
 Partially due to the shortened-season, Tennessee's three victories marked the fewest for the program for a single season since 1924.
+Despite this, the NCAA had waived the five-win bowl eligibility requirement for the season, and the Volunteers accepted a bid to the Liberty Bowl.
+However, the team had to withdraw on December 21 after several players and coaches, including Pruitt, tested positive for COVID-19.

 After the 2020 season, on January 18, 2021, Pruitt was fired after an internal investigation found evidence of recruiting violations.
+According to the termination letter Pruitt received from Fulmer and Tennessee chancellor Donde Plowman, Tennessee was notified of potentially serious NCAA violations shortly after the season.
+Pruitt met with the NCAA enforcement staff and Tennessee's lawyers on January 14.
+Plowman and Fulmer called Pruitt in for a meeting four days later to discuss evidence that two of Pruitt's assistants and several members of the recruiting staff committed recruiting violations that could have been prevented had Pruitt exercised adequate control over the program.
+On that basis, Tennessee concluded that Pruitt breached at least five clauses of his contract which justified firing him for cause.
 Nine other coaches and staff were also fired.
+At a press conference, Plowman said the investigation was still underway, but they had learned enough to demand that Pruitt be fired immediately.
+She said that she was stunned at "the number of violations and (the) efforts to conceal the wrongdoing."